I believe everybody prepares enough for health conditions to travel abroad.

 An as a serious issue in Japan, not only the shortage of ambulances are getting a serious issue in Japan, but also the shortage of hospitals where it is available for ER.

 In the worst case, you will be not getting medical practice as soon as needed.

-- Make sure your insurance coverage with your carrier and specifically identify whether or not you are covered while traveling foreign countries.
+- Make sure your insurance coverage with your carrier and specifically identify whether or not you are covered while traveling to foreign countries.

 - Senior citizens may need to contact the AARP for information about foreign medical care coverage with Medicare supplement plans.